ricardofbarros/inheritance/README.md

 ===========
 Make multiple inheritances in PHP effortlessly, without alot of fuss and some potential headaches. **It's easy as pie, trust me!**

+## How does this work?

+Well it's simple, when you extend 'Inheritance' to your main class (child), you will gain a new method '__inherit', this method will accept an array with objects or the name of your classes, see To construct or not to construct for further understanding, next it will store all non-static public and protected methods and properties using Reflection.

+For example, when you call a method it will trigger 'Inheritance' magic method '__call', and if this method exists in any class inherited, it will invoke this method.

+Inheritances uses the following magic methods '__call', '__set', '__get'

 ## Installation